 - Some use straight when they order a straight pour of darker spirits.
 For instance, "bourbon straight" is a common order, even though it would technically be considered neat.

 - Some use straight to mean a white spirit chilled and served in a cocktail glass.
 An example of this would be chilled vodka in a stemmed glass.
 If the vodka were diluted with ice, it would technically be up.
-If, however, the bottle of vodka itself was chilled and no ice is added, it would be neat.
+If, however, the bottle of vodka itself was chilled and no ice was added, it would be neat.

 - As mentioned, straight also can refer to a pure pour of a shot of liquor.
 This can be tequila, vodka, whiskey, or even rum.